 Using Impossible burger is my new favorite way to make vegan meatloaf!
+This recipe is super flavorful and an easy dinner idea.

 We are definitely not shy when it comes to vegan meat – we try a lot of it!
 Many are misses, but there are some hits.
 And Impossible burger is definitely a hit.
 We first tried it when Red Robin started carrying it, and now we eat it at least once a week since our local Kroger started carrying it.